last update: August 18, 2021

 and various other models belonging to all series.

-the giant model of the White Base
+the life-size bust of Gundam and the White Base model

 Then there are sections that exhibit toys of all kinds, there is the "from the world" section (World Toy Museum

 ) which exhibits about 7000 toys from all over the world (especially Europe), and the "japanese toys" section (Japan Toy Museum